jgimsa/ADCP-Arctic-Nearshore-Currents-Environmental-Forcing/README.md

 # ADCP-Arctic-Nearshore-Currents-Environmental-Forcing
-MATLAB-Code for hydrodynamical data processing and statistical analysis for environmental driver detection
+MATLAB-Code for hydrodynamical data processing and statistical analysis for environmental driver detection in current measurements from moored ADCP data in the Canadian Beaufort Sea.

-Due to unpublished scientific analysis, this repository is not yet fully accessible, but will be ASAP afterwards.
+Due to still unpublished scientific analyses the access is still restricted.
-Onced accepted, the data for the analysis will be in PANGAEA.
+Data will soon be avaiable in PANGAEA.
 Stay tuned!